binance-exchange/binance-official-api-docs/rest-api.md

 ```
 GET /api/v3/aggTrades
 ```
 Get compressed, aggregate trades.
-Trades that fill at the time, from the same order, with the same price will have the quantity aggregated.
+Trades that fill at the time, from the same taker order, with the same price will have the quantity aggregated.

 **Weight:**
 1